melt7777/admintools/1and1/commands.md

 LVM is used so that you can assign storage easily on the go without partitioning.

-Here is the information on how to expand your Logical Volumes from the physical stoage in your Cloud Server.
+Here is the information on how to expand your Logical Volumes from the physical storage in your Cloud Server.

 The Why:
 http://help.1and1.com/servers-c37684/dedicated-server-linux-c37687/administration-c37694/explanation-of-logical-volume-management-lvm-a756052.html